BattletechModders/RogueTech/Core/LootMagnet/readme.txt

 	"FlatModifier" - result = <amount of components> * <RollupFullUnitComponent for current reputation> rounded up.
 If <RollupFullUnitComponent for current reputation> is 0 than <amount of components>

 <reputation threshold value> for full unit components slot cost calculation is <RollupMRBValue for current MRB> * <RollupFullUnitComponent for current reputation>

+UseImprovedSellUI: false  - if true, new fancy UI is used to sell items from salvage screen and from mechlab